Unwrap the Present: How to Use This Essential Italian Tense

-The Italian present tense indicative is crucial for having everyday discussions.
+The Italian present tense is crucial for having everyday discussions.

-Since this tense is so fundamental, it’s useful to first start by looking at each of the four types of regular present tense verb conjugations.
+Since this tense is so fundamental, it’s useful to start with the four types of regular present tense verb conjugations.

-In this post, we’ll do that, and we’ll also look at the different ways that the present tense is actually used in the language since it’s a little different from other languages.
+In this post, I’ll go over each of these and discuss the different ways you can use the present tense in Italian (it’s a little different from other languages!).

 Contents